tfrank64/bms-samples-swift-hellopush/README.md

 # iOS helloPush application for IBM MobileFirst Services on IBM Bluemix
 ---
-This iOS helloPush sample contains an Objective-C project that you can use to learn more about IBM Push Notification Service.
+This iOS helloPush sample contains an Objective-C project that you can use to learn more about the IBM Push Notification Service.

 Sections covered to use the helloPush sample for Objective-C: